Murder of Kandee Martin: Trial of Marion Bowman Jr.

 In June 2001, Marion Bowman Jr. was officially indicted by a grand jury for one count of murder and one count of third-degree arson.
 The offense of murder carries the death penalty under South Carolina state law.

 On May 17, 2002, Bowman was officially put on trial before a St. George (in Dorchester County) jury for both charges of arson and murder.
 The prosecution was led by Walter Bailey, the First Circuit Solicitor.
 Bowman was represented by Norbert Cummings Jr. and Marva Hardee-Thomas during the trial, and during the procedure, the defense argued that the testimony of Gadson should not be trusted since he and the others involved in the case had taken plea deal agreements and he had a motivation for pinpointing Bowman as the shooter, and also argued that the gun may have been planted by investigators to further incriminate Bowman as the killer.

 On May 24, 2002, after three hours of deliberation, Bowman was found guilty of murder and arson on both counts by the jury.
 The defense sought life imprisonment for Bowman, citing mitigation evidence that Bowman grew up in a dysfunctional family background with his mother's family having a history of severe alcoholism, and Bowman himself began abusing alcohol at age ten and even trafficked drugs at age 14.
 However, the prosecution sought the death penalty in relation to the aggravating circumstances and grave nature of the offenses.

 On the same day of his conviction, Bowman was sentenced to death after the jury unanimously recommended the death penalty with respect to the murder charge.
 Bowman was also sentenced to ten years in prison for the other charge of third-degree arson.

 Both Travis Felder and James Gadson were also dealt in court with lesser charges in relation to Martin's murder after they both reached plea deal agreements with the prosecution.
-Felder was sentenced to three years imprisonment suspended to three years probation for accessory after the fact of murder, while Gadson was sentenced to 20 years in jail for both misprisions of a felony and accessory after the fact of murder.
+Felder was sentenced to three years imprisonment suspended to three years probation for accessory after the fact of murder, while Gadson was sentenced to 20 years in jail for both misprision of felony and accessory after the fact of murder.